 The process of modernization of the Western world.
-The emergence of a new economic structure in the economy.
+The emergence of a new economic mode in the economy.
 Peter I: the struggle for the transformation of traditional society in Russia.
-The main directions of "Europeaniza-tion" of the country.
-The evolution of the social structure of society.
-The development of heavy and light industry.
-Creation of the Baltic Fleet and regular army.
-Church re-form.
-Proclamation of Russia by the empire.
-The assimi-lation of European technical culture and the principles of effective public administration.
-The foreign policy of Russia under Peter I. Azov campaigns.
-Great Embassy.
-The participation of Russia in the Northern War.
-Treaty of Nystad.
+The main directions of "Europeanization" of the country.
+Evolution of the social structure of society.
+Development of heavy and light industry.
+Creation of the Baltic Fleet and the regular army.
+Church reform.
+Proclamation of Russia as an empire.
+Adoption of European technical culture and principles of effective state administration.
+Foreign policy of Russia under Peter I. The Azov campaigns.
+The Great Embassy.
+Russia's participation in the Great Northern War.
+The Peace of Nystadt.
 Prut campaign.
-Strengthening of Russia's po-sition in the Black Sea region.
-Views on Peter's reforms in modern Russian historiography.
+Strengthening of Russia's position in the Black Sea region.
+Coverage of Peter's reforms in modern Russian historiography.

 The era of palace coups.
-Catherine I. Supreme Privy Council.
+Catherine I. The Supreme Privy Council.
 Peter II.
-"The Plan" of the leaders and the reign of Anna Ioannovna.
+"Zateyka" of the high commanders and the accession of Anna Ioannovna.
 Bironovschina.
-The political strug-gle and the palace coup of 1741.
-Socio-economic policy of Elizabeth Petrovna.
-Russia's participation in the Seven Years War.
+Political struggle and the palace coup of 1741.
+Social and economic policy of Elizabeth Petrovna.
+Russia's participation in the Seven Years' War.
 The reign of Peter III.
-The palace coup of 1762 and the accession of Catherine II to the throne.
+The palace coup of 1762 and the accession of Catherine II.

-"Enlightened absolutism" and its features in Austria, Prussia, and Russia.
-Russia's participation in pan-European conflicts - wars for the Polish and Austrian in-heritance, in the Seven Years War.
+"Enlightened absolutism" and its peculiarities in Austria, Prussia and Russia.
+Russia's participation in pan-European conflicts - wars for the Polish and Austrian succession, in the Seven Years' War.
 "Ottoman factor" of European politics; Russia's contribution to the fight against the Turkish threat.
-Strengthening of the interna-tional authority of the country.
+Strengthening the international authority of the country.

-Catherine II: the origins and essence of the "dualism" in her domestic politics.
-"Enlightened absolutism."
-The up-rising led by Emelyan Pugachev.
-The nature and orienta-tion of the reforms of Catherine the Great.
+Catherine II: the origins and essence of the dualism of domestic policy.
+"Enlightened absolutism".
+Rebellion led by Emelyan Pugachev.
+The nature and direction of the reforms of Catherine the Great.
 The new legal status of the nobility.
-Sections of Poland.
-The annexation of Crimea and a number of other territories in the south.
-Domestic and foreign policy of Paul I. Russian culture in the middle of the XVIII century.
-Enlightenment ideas and "Enlightened society" in Russia.
-Achievements of architecture and fine art.
-Baroque and classicism in Russia.
+Partitions of Poland.
+Annexation of the Crimea and a number of other territories in the south.
+Domestic and foreign policy of Paul I.

-The territory and population of the Russian empire.
-Fea-tures of Russian colonization.
-The role of the geograph-ical factor in the socio-economic and political develop-ment of Russia.
+Territory and population of the empire.
+Features of Russian colonization.
+The role of the geographical factor in the socio-economic and political development of Russia.
 The national question.
 Social structure.
 Nobility.
 Clergy.
 Urban population.
 Peasantry.
 Cossacks.
 Social and cultural gap between estates.
-Aristocratic cul-ture and the "culture of the silent majority."
+Aristocratic culture and the "culture of the silent majority".

-Reforms of the beginning of the reign of Alexander I. Ideological struggle.
+Reforms of the early reign of Alexander I. Ideological struggle.
 M.M.
 Speransky, N.N.
 Novosiltsev, N.M.
 Karamzin.
-The French Revolution and its influence on the political and sociocultural development of Euro-pean countries.
-World War 1812.
+The French Revolution and its influence on the political and sociocultural development of European countries.
+Patriotic War of 1812.
 Russia in 1815-1825.
-Constitutional drafts.
-The reasons for the failure of the reforms of Alexander I. A.A.
+Constitutional projects.
+Reasons of failure of Alexander I's reforms.
+A.A.
 Arakcheev.
-Military settle-ments.
+Military settlements.
 Social movements and the Decembrist uprising.
-The significance of Russia's victory in the war against Napoleon and the liberation campaign of Russia in Eu-rope to strengthen Russia's international position.
-Rus-sian autocracy and the "Holy Union".
-Change in political course in the early 1820s: causes and consequences.
+The significance of Russia's victory in the war against Napoleon and Russia's liberation campaign in Europe for strengthening Russia's international positions.
+The Russian autocracy and the "Holy Alliance".
+Change of the political course in the early 20s of the XIX century: causes and consequences.

 Nicholas I. Change of political priorities.
-The role of bu-reaucracy.
+The role of the bureaucracy.
 Official nationalism.
-Conservatism in the state legal and ideological spheres.
-Domestic policy of Nicho-las I. Russian legal system.
-Code of laws of the Russian Empire.
+Conservatism in the state-legal and ideological spheres.
+Domestic policy of Nicholas I. Russian legal system.
+Code of Laws of the Russian Empire.
 State.
 Features of the Russian monarchy.
 The system of ministries.
 Russia and the Christian peoples of the Balkan Peninsula.
-Russian Empire and Muslim peo-ples of the Caucasus.
-Caucasian war.
-Transcaucasia in the politics of the Russian Empire; struggle with Iran for territory and influence.
-The entry of Transcaucasia into Russia.
-Russia and the European Revolutions of 1830-1831, 1848-1849.
+The Russian Empire and the Muslim peoples of the Caucasus.
+The Caucasian War.
+Transcaucasia in the policy of the Russian Empire; struggle with Iran for territory and influence.
+The incorporation of Transcaucasia into Russia.
+Russia and European revolutions of 1830-1831, 1848-1849.
 The Crimean War and the collapse of the "Vienna System".